Stainless steel: Rustless steel

+Families

+Stainless steel is classified into five different "families" of alloys, each having a distinct set of attributes.
+Four of the families are defined by their predominant crystalline structure - the austenitic, ferritic, martensitic, and duplex alloys.
+The fifth family, precipitation hardening, is defined by the type of heat treatment used to develop its properties.

 Austenitic

 Austenitic stainless steel is the largest family of stainless steels, making up about two-thirds of all stainless steel production.
-They possess an austenitic microstructure, which is a face-centered cubic crystal structure.
-This microstructure is achieved by alloying steel with sufficient nickel and/or manganese and nitrogen to maintain an austenitic microstructure at all temperatures, ranging from the cryogenic region to the melting point.
+They have a face-centered cubic crystal structure.
+This microstructure is achieved by alloying steel with sufficient nickel, manganese, or nitrogen to maintain an austenitic microstructure at all temperatures, ranging from the cryogenic region to the melting point.
 Thus, austenitic stainless steels are not hardenable by heat treatment since they possess the same microstructure at all temperatures.

-Austenitic stainless steels sub-groups, 200 series and 300 series:
+Austenitic stainless steels consist of two subfamilies: